Ivrea: History

-After the fall of the Western Roman Empire, Ivrea became the seat of a duchy under the Lombards (6th-8th centuries).
+The Roman colony of Eporedia was founded in 100 BC, during the sixth consulship of Gaius Marius, as recorded by Velleius Paterculus.
+Established as a colony of Roman citizens (colonia civium Romanorum), it stood on the left bank of the Dora Baltea, in a strategically important position at the entrance to the Aosta Valley and along the route leading to the Alpine passes.
+Its purpose was to control the territory of the Salassi, who were finally subjugated by Rome in 25 BC.
+The principal archaeological remains of the Roman city include the amphitheatre, erected during the Flavian period over the remains of an Augustan villa outside the urban perimeter; the theatre, whose remains survive beneath the historic centre; and the remains of the monumental Roman bridge across the Dora Baltea.
+Originally comprising ten arches, the bridge is now submerged and becomes visible only when the river level is occasionally lowered artificially.

+Following the Gothic War, Ivrea may have formed part of the Byzantine defensive system in north-western Italy.
+Some scholars have indeed proposed identifying the city with the kástron Eourías mentioned in the Descriptio orbis Romani of George of Cyprus.
+During the Lombard period, Ivrea was the seat of a duchy.
+The Liber Pontificalis records that in 772 Tunno, Duke of Ivrea, was sent by King Desiderius to Pope Hadrian I, together with Theodicius, Duke of Spoleto, with the task of restoring friendly relations with the pontiff.

 Under the Franks (9th century), Ivrea was a county capital.
 In the year 1001, after a period of disputes with bishop Warmund, ruler of the city, Arduin conquered the March of Ivrea.
 Later he became King of Italy and began a dynasty that lasted until the 11th century, when the city fell again under the bishops' sovereignty.

 In the 12th century, Ivrea became a free comune, but succumbed in the first decades of the following century to the rule of Emperor Frederick II.
 Later, Ivrea was disputed between the bishops, the marquisate of Monferrato and the House of Savoy.

 In 1356, Ivrea was acquired by Amadeus VI of Savoy.
 With the exception of the brief French conquest at the end of the 16th century, Ivrea remained under the House of Savoy until 1800.
 It was a subsidiary title of the king of Sardinia, although the only Marquis of Ivrea was Benedetto of Savoy (who later fought in the French Revolutionary wars).
-On May 26, 1800, Napoleon Bonaparte entered the city along with his victorious troops, establishing control that ended in 1814 after his fall.
+On 26 May 1800, Napoleon Bonaparte entered the city along with his victorious troops, establishing control that ended in 1814 after his fall.

 During the 20th century, its primary claim to fame was as the base of operations for Olivetti, a manufacturer of typewriters, mechanical calculators and, later, computers.
 The Olivetti company no longer has an independent existence, though its name still appears as a registered trademark on office equipment manufactured by others.
 In 1970, about 90,000 people, including commuters from Southern Italy, lived and worked in the Ivrea area.